stepassoni/3Dbub/README.md

 - `training_images/`: The annotated images used for model training.

 ## Prerequisites
+This repository requires the use of the U-Net plugin implemented in Fiji [1].
+A complete guide on installation and usage is available [HERE](https://lmb.informatik.uni-freiburg.de/resources/opensource/unet/)

 ## Citation
 Please cite the following work if you use this project's software, data, or methodologies in your own research: